surveysolutions/docs/content/headquarters/survey-workflow.md

 ----------------------

-Check out the video below (starting from 0:30) to learn about the survey workflow in Survey Solutions.
+Check out the video below (starting from 0:30) to learn aboutÂ the survey workflow in Survey Solutions.

+Â

 Workflow Description
 --------------------